-Datasaabs Vänner (Datasaab´s Friends) was a non-profitmaking society aiming to promote education and historical research for the public good within the area of computer technology from the 1950-th and on, focused on the region of Linköping (Sweden), and the former Datasaab company.
+Datasaabs Vänner ( Friends of Datasaab) was a non-profitmaking society aiming to promote education and historical research for the public good within the area of computer technology from the 1950-th and on, focused on the region of Linköping (Sweden), and the former Datasaab company.

 Datasaabs Vänner ended that association in the end of the year 2017/ 2018. Östergötlands Museum, IT-CEUM manages this historic site.